thelogbox/thelogbox.github.com/_posts/2012-12-5-lg-optimus-enable-debugging.md

 ---
-layout: post
+layout: androidtutorial
-title: LG optimus, prepare for development
+title: How to Prepare an LG Optimus Phone for Android Development

 description: Prepare LG Optimus for Android Development